 Even more helpful than rankings on the ease of getting electricity may be the indicators underlying those rankings (table 4.1).
-And regional and global best
+And regional and global best performers on these indicators may provide useful benchmarks.

 Table 4.1 The ease of getting electricity in Zambia